 Writer: Skottie Young / Artist: Humberto Ramos / Marvel

-Reading Strange Academy?
-Find BNP’s other reviews of the series here.
+Enjoying Strange Academy?
+Check out our other reviews here.